 Students are welcome to utilize the Counseling Center at any time while they are a student at Gordon.
 Many students return at different times during their college career to seek counseling support.

-Students seeking counseling services will be allowed a first appointment free of charge, after which there will be a one-time charge of $75 per semester for continuation of counseling services.
+Students seeking counseling services will be allowed the first session free of charge per academic year, after which there will be a one-time charge of $75 per semester for continuation of counseling services.
 This is an access of service fee that will be billed directly to your account confidentially.
 The Counseling Center cannot and will not accept any form of payment from students within the center.
 Please note that because this is a point of access fee and not fee for service, this charge cannot be billed to your health insurance.

 Sessions are designed to address issues that are short-term in nature.
 If the student feels they would benefit from weekly or long-term counseling, or would like to see a professional off-campus, we work with the student to help facilitate a smooth transfer to a local professional.
 Please refer to the Off-Campus Professionals page for a listing of local professional resources.